 SSD provides outstanding merits such as fast read-write speed, low consumption, etc. Therefore, upgrading your HDD to SSD will significantly improve computing performance.

-So how do we clone a hard drive in Windows 10/8/7?
-Keep reading to find the best way to clone a hard drive to SSD or a new hard drive.
+So, how long does it take to clone a hard drive?
+How do you clone a hard drive in Windows 10/8/7?
+Keep reading to find the best way to clone a hard drive to SSD or a new hard drive easily.

 Clone Hard Drive Software – MiniTool ShadowMaker

-You may ask: how do I clone my hard drive to a new one in Windows 10/8/7?
+You may ask: how do I clone my hard drive to a new one?
 As a matter of fact, cloning a disk is easy with a piece of third-party software.

-MiniTool ShadowMaker is the best free cloning software developed by MiniTool Software Ltd. to help clone a hard drive.
+MiniTool ShadowMaker is the best free cloning software developed by MiniTool Software Ltd. to help clone a hard drive Windows 7/8/10.

 It provides a wide range of disk backup services including file backup and restore, partitioning, and most importantly, cloning.
 It can even clone a system drive to make a bootable Windows 10/8/7 OS.
 We highly recommend this safe and free solution for disk cloning.